flexrobotics/roboflex/webcam_uvc/examples/README.md

 ## 1. **run_webcam**

 Constructs a WebcamSensor, starts it, prints resulting messages.
 You must have a UVC-compatible webcam attached (usually via USB).
-Doesn't display the result - see examples for a version of this program that also visualizes the output (coming soon).
+Doesn't display the result - see examples for a version of this program that also visualizes the output.

 c++: [run_webcam_cpp.cpp](run_webcam_cpp.cpp)